qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 With a double-click on a field label, you can also specify whether the label of its widget should be visible or not in the form.

+In case the layer is involved in ``one to many relations`` (see :ref:`vector_relations`), referencing layers are listed in the :guilabel:`Relations` frame and their form can be embedded in the current layer form by drag-and-drop.
+Like the other items, double-click the relation label to configure some options:

+* choose to hide or show the item label
+* show the link button
+* show the unlink button

 Provide an ui-file
 ....................

 The ``Provide ui-file`` option allows you to use complex dialogs made with Qt-Designer.
 Using a UI-file allows a great deal of freedom in creating a dialog.
-Note that, in order to link the graphical objects (textbox, combobox...) to your layer's fields, you need to give them the same name.
+Note that, in order to link the graphical objects (textbox, combobox...) to the layer's fields, you need to give them the same name.

 Use the :guilabel:`Edit UI` to define the path to the file to use.